MichaelMaherKamel/PokeStart/README.md

 The application follows a clean separation between frontend and backend:

 1. The SolidStart frontend communicates with the Go backend via RESTful API calls
-2. TanStack Query manages data fetching, caching, and synchronization
-3. The Go backend processes requests efficiently and returns data in JSON format
+2. The Go backend processes requests efficiently and returns data in JSON format
-4. Docker containers ensure consistent deployment across environments
+3. Docker containers ensure consistent deployment across environments

 ## 🚀 Getting Started